 Are you applying to nursing school?
 Would you like to be a teacher, or drive a school bus?
 Are you seeking a New Jersey firearms identification card?
 Perhaps you want to adopt a child or be a foster parent, or coach a Little League® baseball team, or be a school crossing guard.
 Maybe you're looking for a job in securities, or at Home Depot.
 Maybe you're just looking for a job, period.
 Any job.
 Were you ever charged with shoplifting?
 Or busted for smoking a joint?
-Are any felony convictions, or even arrests, on your record?
+Are any felony convictions, or even just arrests, on your record?

 Why Have Your NJ Record Expunged?